From Prague’s Old Town down to the New Town

 It has been called as the Prague’s place where nobody ever sleeps.

-At the back of the square is Jan Palach and Jan Zajíc memorial but for the moment they are doing some constructions on the site, sad to see that there were tons of equipments visible around the space.
+At the back of the square is Jan Palach and Jan Zajíc memorial but for the moment they are doing some constructions on the site, sad to see that there were tons of equipment visible around the space.

 After a long walk from Wenceslas Square, our last destination will be the St. Ludmila’s Church.
 5:00 pm on my clock and yet another kilometer to walk.
 We were courageous indeed.